flairNLP/flairnlp.github.io/docs/tutorial-training/how-to-train-sequence-tagger.md

 setup may run faster in the end.

-## Training a Part-of-Speech Tagging Model
+## Training a part-of-speech tagger

 If you want to train a part-of-speech model instead of NER, simply exchange the corpus and the label type: